JuliaAI/MLJ.jl/docs/src/preparing_data.md

 [scientific type](https://github.com/JuliaAI/ScientificTypes.jl) of
 data matches the requirements of the model of interest.
-For example, while the majority of supervised learning models require input features to be `Continuous`, newcomers to MLJ are nevertheless to surprised at the disappointing results of [model queries](@ref model_search) such as this one:
+For example, while the majority of supervised learning models require input features to be `Continuous`, newcomers to MLJ are sometimes surprised at the disappointing results of [model queries](@ref model_search) such as this one: